-- 823 Candlewicking: Candlewicking design stamped on plain woven fabric.
-Must include stem/outline, satin and colonial knot stitches and have an embroidered area equivalent to 3" x 3" or larger. - 824 Stamped Embroidery: Embroidery design printed/drawn on plain woven fabric or felt.
-Must include three or more of the following different stitches (stem/ outline, lazy daisy, running, straight, French knot, satin, blanket, chain, or back stitch).
+- 823 Stamped Embroidery: Embroidery design printed/drawn on plain woven fabric or felt.
+Must include three or more of the following different stitches (stem/outline, lazy daisy, running, straight, French knot, satin, blanket, chain, or back stitch).
 May use more than one color of floss.
-Must have an embroidered area equivalent to 3" x 3" or larger. - 825 Free Embroidery: Embroidery design used to embellish a base fabric without the design being drawn on the fabric.
+Must have an embroidered area equivalent to 3" x 3" or larger. - Free Embroidery: Embroidery design used to embellish a base fabric without the design being drawn on the fabric.
 Must include three or more of the following different stitches (stem/outline, lazy daisy, running, straight, French knot, satin, blanket, chain, or back stitch).
 May use more than one color of floss.
 Must have an embroidered area equivalent to 3x3 inches or larger.
 Embroidery may embellish design lines on the item.